jeremymv2/k8s_manifests/policy/calico/README.md

 # Installs Calico GlobalNetworkPolicy

-This is an example Calico GlobalNetworkPolicy that disallows egress traffic to 8.8.8.8 for any PODs in the "development" environment.
+This is an example Calico GlobalNetworkPolicy that disallows any egress traffic to 8.8.8.8 for any PODs in the "development" environment.

 Calico Docs